Derek Longmuir: Personal life

-He retired from the music industry in the early 1980s and trained as a nurse working at Edinburgh Royal Infirmary in 1993.
+Longmuir retired from the music industry in the early 1980s and trained as a nurse working at Edinburgh Royal Infirmary in 1993.
 He would regularly volunteer at children's hospitals.
-Derek had spent some time working in Portugal with the red cross.
-When Alan Longmuir suffered a heart attack in 1995, Derek was one of the nurses who helped him recover.
+Longmuir had spent some time working in Portugal with the red cross; when his brother Alan suffered a heart attack in 1995, Longmuir was one of the nurses who helped him recover.

-In 1991, Longmuir was in a relationship with Janice Green, who was also the person to convince Derek to take nursing as a profession.
+In 1991, Longmuir was in a relationship with Janice Green, who was also the person to convince him to take nursing as a profession.

 Throughout the 2000s, Longmuir and several other members of the band were in court trying to receive unpaid royalties.

 Arrest

 In 2000, Longmuir was sentenced to 300 hours of community service after admitting to possessing child pornography.
 Despite his guilty plea, he maintained that the offending materials did not belong to him but were left behind by an acquaintance.
 Longmuir said he pleaded guilty in hope of avoiding a "media circus".
-Despite his conviction and initially being suspended from working as a nurse, the conduct committee of the United Kingdom Central Council for Nursing Midwifery and Health Visiting (UKCC) decided to give him a caution and allowed him to continue working as a nurse.
+Despite his conviction and initially being suspended from working as a nurse, the conduct committee of the United Kingdom Central Council for Nursing, Midwifery and Health Visiting (UKCC) decided to give him a caution and allowed him to continue working as a nurse.

 In an interview in the Sunday Herald on 7 May 2000, Longmuir's foster son, Jorge Loureiro, said that Longmuir was innocent and had been framed by an obsessed American fan he had befriended, with discs having been sent to his home anonymously days before he was arrested.

-As a result of the arrest, Longmuir was absent from reunion concerts featuring Les McKeown, Alan Longmuir, and Stuart Wood.
+As a result of the arrest, Longmuir was absent from reunion concerts featuring Les McKeown, Alan Longmuir and Stuart Wood.